Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/Portfolio-Project/README.md

 #### Assumptions

 **ATM session scope**
--  The customer session begins when the ATM is ready (Idle) an the  customer introduces a card then the flow go to -> authentication -> withdrawal.
+-  The customer session begins when the ATM is ready (Idle) and the  customer introduces a card, then the flow go to -> authentication -> withdrawal.
 The session ends when the customer removes the card or when the card is rejected as invalid card or after too many failed PIN attempts.

 **Card validation**
 - Card validation is Boolean -> validCard=false (invalid card) or validCard=true (valid card).
-Invalid cards are rejected and the session ends.
+Invalid cards are rejected, and the session ends.

 **PIN attempts and lockout**
 - The attempt counter starts at 0 and is incremented before the authentication decision.